Shore power

-The amount of power required can be relatively large, for example for visiting cruise ships to cold-iron, the port of Flåm in Norway fitted a system capable of supplying 16 Megavolt-amperes to a ship, the port of San Diego is capable of supplying three ships at a time at these power levels and additionally has a high-voltage shore connection.
+The amount of electrical power required can be substantial.
+For example, to supply visiting cruise ships, the port of Flåm in Norway installed a system capable of delivering 16 MVA to a single vessel.
+The port of San Diego is capable of supplying three ships simultaneously at comparable power levels and additionally operates a high-voltage shore connection system.

 Oceangoing ships

 IEC ISO IEEE 80005-1 shorepower plugs ready to be attached to a ship in the Port of Oslo.

-"Cold ironing" is specifically a shipping industry term that came into use when all ships had coal-fired engines.
-When a ship tied up at port, there was no need to continue to feed the fire and the iron engines would cool down, eventually going completely cold – hence the term "cold ironing".
-Commercial ships can use shore-supplied power for services such as cargo handling, pumping, ventilation and lighting while in port, they need not run their own diesel engines, reducing air pollution emissions.
-Examples are ferries and cruise ships for "hotel" electric power, and a salmon feeder ship uses shore power while at the salmon farm.